jercas/PythonModuleLearning/README.md

 # PythonModuleLearning
-My learning experience of some popular python package.
+My learning experience of some popular python module.